carolinegbowski/BytePhase1/Week 4/Data Collection/Slides/CRUD-Data-Operations.md

 ### Testing
-* Testing code on a large dataset can take multiple hours.
+* Testing code on a large dataset can take multiple hours of compute time.
 * It is recommended to create a Pandas ```DataFrame``` for code creation and unit testing.

 ## Reading and Writing from a CSV